galenhuntington/etr/README.md

 to maintain the code other than to make it work.

+##  Code history

+The first version of this code was written in [OCaml](https://ocaml.org/) in the fall of 2004.
+In January 2005, I undertook to rewrite it in Haskell, my first serious attempt to use the language, which had thitherto intimidated me.
+I was very happy with the change and have stuck with Haskell ever since.

+I used [Darcs](http://darcs.net/) for revision control.
+The final, published version is dated December 16, 2008 22:43 PST.

 ##  Abstract of the thesis

 Many results in analysis can be stated in the limited language of